How to Become a Full Stack Developer in 90 Days: A Guide

 Here are some other common questions about full stack (just to get this out of the way!) before we dive into our 90-day plan:

 This one’s easy!
 Full stack developers are web or app developers who can work on all parts (front end and back end) of a web development project.
-Full stack engineers are usually more senior full stack roles that combine development know-how with skills like project management and DevOps.
+Full stack engineers are usually more senior full stack developer roles that combine development know-how with skills like project management and DevOps.

 I heard it’s a bad idea to try to become a full stack web developer.
 True or false?